A COMPANY LIMITED BY GUARANTEE

 2.1 In this Constitution unless there is something in the subject matter or context inconsistent therewith:

-“Forum” means The Australasian TETRA and Critical Communications Forum Limited.
+“Forum” means The Australasian Critical Communications Forum Limited.

 “the Board” means all or some of the Directors acting as the board of the Forum.